 The 1632 universe operates on a different set of rules than other SF or Alternate History shared universes.

-To the extent possible, we try to write the stories in such a way that they are plausible in the real world.
-To that end, to the extent possible, we use real science and real technology.
+To the extent possible, we try to write the stories in such a way that they are plausible in the real world, and to that end we use real science and real technology.

-The 1632 tech section of this web site documents the rich and complex results of our author’s and reader’s contributions to that plausibility.
+This section documents the rich and complex results of our author’s and reader’s contributions to that plausibility.

 1632 Discussion Forums

 Baen publishing runs the Bar, a lively WebBoard for readers and fans of all the Baen publications.
 The fans and authors of the 1632 series hang out in 1632Tech, submit new stories in 1632Slush and talk about the stories in 1632SlushComments.
 The Bar is accessible by web browser, email or NNTP.

 Other 1632 resources:

 At the Collected Driblets of Baen Joe Buckley collects the story snippets posted to Baens Bar by various authors.
 He has parts of drafts of several 1632 universe novels, including the long anticipated 1634: The Bavarian Crisis.

 Hallvard B Furuseth <email@example.com> has a collection of snippets of stories posted on the Bar.

 1632 Roleplaying Game